Frequently Asked Questions

 I'm a student and working on some research with a CLU faculty mentor.
 I need funding for supplies.
 Can I get help?

-Some funding (up to $500) is available for student (undergraduate) projects.
-Work with your CLU faculty mentor to develop an itemized estimate of expenses and submit this with your on-line application.
+Some funding (up to $500) is available for undergraduate projects.
+Work with your CLU faculty mentor to develop an itemized estimate of expenses and submit this with your online application.
 We wish we could cover all costs associated with undergraduate research, but our budget is limited--the award decision will be based on a number of factors, including current status of the budget and probable alternative sources of funding available to the mentor.
 The actual award will then be made as a reimbursement to you, after the purchases have been made, and itemized, original receipts have been received and processed.

 What if my project doesn't involve scientific research?
 Can I apply for funding for travel or supplies?